kushalkolar/MESmerize/source/user_guides/viewer/modules/cnmf.rst

 CNMF
 ****

-Perform CNMFE using the implementation provided by the CaImAn library.
+Perform CNMF using the implementation provided by the CaImAn library.
 This modules basically provides a GUI for parameter entry.

 **I highly recommend going through the following before using this module**